-Investment income, resulting primarily from interest income on advances to affiliates (see Note 6), is reported as other revenue.
-Investment income totaled \$5,699,000 and \$4,784,000 in 2009 and 2008, respectively.
+Investment income, resulting primarily from interest income on advances to affiliates (see Note 6), is reported as other revenue, and is allocated from Aurora.
+During 2009, investment income totaled \$5,699,000.
+Beginning January 1, 2010, Aurora no longer allocated investment income to its affiliates.
 Investment income on temporarily restricted net assets is recorded in the applicable category of restricted net assets, if such income is also donor restricted.

 Nonoperating Income (Losses) - Net - Revenues and expenses from delivering health care services and other activities that arise from the Hospital's ongoing major or central operations are reported in operations.
-Income and losses that arise from transactions that are peripheral or incidental to the Hospital's main activities, such as income and losses attributable to sales of property, plant, and equipment, are included in nonoperating income (losses), net.
+Income and losses that arise from transactions that are peripheral or incidental to the Hospital's main activities, such as income and losses attributable to sales of property, plant, and equipment, are included in nonoperating income (loss), net.

 Charity Care and Uninsured Care - The Hospital provides care to patients who meet certain criteria under its Helping Hands program without charge or at amounts less than its established rates.
 Because the Hospital does not pursue collection of amounts determined to qualify under this program, they are not reported as revenue.
-Charges relating to charity care provided were \$3,277,000 and \$6,255,000 in 2009 and 2008, respectively.
-At the end of 2008, a county-based health coverage program was dissolved and the clients referred to a state-based program.
-Charges forgone related to this program in 2008 were \$4,119,000 and were included in the 2008 charity care figure.
-A comparable figure was appropriately not included in the 2009 results.
+Charges foregone relating to charity care provided were \$5,585,000 and \$3,277,000 in 2010 and 2009, respectively.